 "I want these benefits to continue in my life.
-I will do what it takes today to keep enriching my life, chemical-free, health-conscious in every way."
+I will do what it takes today to keep enriching my life, chemical-free (gambling-free, drug-free), health-conscious in every way."

 D. Engagement.
 Engagement is the process of putting your Presence, focus, mental effort, time, and positive valence into recovery-oriented thinking and activities.